Versions

 }

-Because of this line, all of the rules marked “(recommended)” on the rules page will be turned on.
+The js.configs.recommended object contains configuration to ensure that all of the rules marked as recommended on the rules page will be turned on.
 Alternatively, you can use configurations that others have created by searching for “eslint-config” on npmjs.com.
 ESLint will not lint your code unless you extend from a shared configuration or explicitly turn rules on in your configuration.

 Global Install